 Buzz Lightyear’s Space Ranger Spin

-Whether or not little ones understand the “game” of this ride is irrelevant.
+Whether or not little ones understand the “game” of Buzz Lightyear Space Ranger Spin is irrelevant.

 Tomorrowland Transit Authority Peoplemover